AustinSiu/AustinSiu.github.io/_posts/2017-07-16-Week-Seven.md

 ### What's in your way?

 In wrapping up the course project, I need to help prepare the presentation of our website, overwatchdb.me.
-More nervewracking is the approaching final, which is about a week away from tomorrow.
+More nerve wracking is the approaching final, which is about a week away from tomorrow.

 ### What will you do next week?